wconrad/ftpd/README.md

     end

-*Warning*: The DiskFileSystem allows file and directory modification including writing, renaming, deleting, etc.  See below for how to create a read-only disk file system.
+*Warning*: The DiskFileSystem allows file and directory modification including writing, renaming, deleting, etc.  If you want a read-only file system, then use {Ftpd::ReadOnlyDiskFileSystem} instead.

 The DiskFileSystem is composed out of modules: